-Shorting the Pound has been marvellous since the EU Referendum.
+“Shorting the Pound has been marvellous since the EU Referendum.
 A tremendous Brexit opportunity.
 Do you know there was $1.48 to the Pound the day before the Referendum?
-Well, we’ve crushed our currency and now there is only $1.27 to the Pound, all thanks to Brexit.
+Now that we’ve crushed our currency, there is only $1.27 to the Pound, all thanks to Brexit.
 The entrepreneurially-minded Brit would have made good money on that one.
 And who’s to say we won’t see parity between the two currencies in the months and years to come?
-My friend, Crispin, tells me he’s done awfully well.Rees-Hogg, Professional money grabber
+My friend, Crispin, tells me he’s doing awfully well.

-Think of the purveyor of sandwiches, other snacks and drinks.
-He or she has a tremendous opportunity to cater to the needs of lorry drivers unexpectedly spending time in Kent.
+“Think of the purveyor of sandwiches, other snacks and drinks.
+They have a tremendous opportunity to cater to the needs of lorry drivers who are unexpectedly spending time in Kent.
 We can’t let those poor drivers starve, can we?
-Feeding the drivers, another Brexit opportunity.Rees-Mogg, Man of the People, just not you.
+So feeding the drivers presents yet another Brexit opportunity.”

-Harvesting fruit and veg, working in our High Street coffee shops.
-All vacancies created because of Brexit.
-One of my heroes, Norman Tebbit, would have urged people to get on their bikes to go to a job of work.
-Now we have endless vacancies and opportunities for them to go to.
-All we need is an army of candidates willing to work for, how much is it, ten pounds per hour?
-Marvellous, and all thanks to Brexit.Rees-Mogg, don’t blame me, I didn’t vote for him (Ed)
+Harvesting fruit and veg, working in our High Street coffee shops, cleaning toilets; these are all vacancies created by Brexit.
+One of my heroes, Norman Tebbit, urged people to get on their bikes and get a job.
+Now we have infinite vacancies and opportunities to take up soul-destroying work in essential businesses.
+All we need is an army of slaves, sorry, I mean candidates who are willing to work for, how much is it, ten pounds per hour?
+Marvellous, and all thanks to Brexit.

 Even the Civil Service will grow.
 We’ll need thousands more public servants to process the inevitable deluge of Universal Credit claims.
 Opportunities for everyone.
-All thanks to Brexit.Rees-Mogg, Christian (Now you’ve gone to far.
-Ed)
+All thanks to Brexit.